jacobbria/self-host/security/deployment_steps/Ubuntu_Scanning.md

 </div>

-In the end the scan was successful.
+In the end the scans were successful.

 <div align="center">